stachu79/projekt4/psycho.md

 ##### Safe Heaven
 ![](https://github.com/stachu79/projekt4/blob/main/PsychoBreak/safeheaven.png)

-This room contains a gallery with a few images.
-The source code also contain the following comment.
+This room contained a gallery with a few images.
+The source code also contained the following comment.

 ```
 <!-- I think I'm having a terrible nightmare.
 Search through me and find it ... -->